-This month, we’ll be reading The Day the World Came to Town: 9/11 in Gander, Newfoundland by Jim DeFede.
+The reading selection for this month is Small Great Things, by Jodi Picoult.
 If you would like the Library to help you locate a copy, please call 781-585-0517.
 Come and join the discussion!

 Questions?
 Contact Anna Kelley, group facilitator, at 781-585-0589 or KPLreader@hotmail.com.